-- If line 10 is less than \$2,500, you may pay the full amount with a timely filed return because you were not required to deposit.
+- line 8 line 9 - If line 10 is less than \$2,500, you may pay the full amount with a timely filed return because you were not required to deposit.
 See section 11 of Pub.
-15 (Circular E) for information and rules about federal tax deposits. - If line 10 is \$2,500 or more for the quarter, you must deposit your tax liabilities by using the Electronic Federal Tax Payment System (EFTPS) or at an authorized financial institution with Form 8109.
-The amount shown on line 10 must equal the "Total" shown on Form 941, line 15 or the "Total liability for the quarter" shown on Schedule B (Form 941).
+15 (Circular E) for information and rules about federal tax deposits. - If line 10 is \$2,500 or more, you must deposit your tax liabilities by using the Electronic Federal Tax Payment System (EFTPS) or at an authorized financial institution with Form 8109.
+The amount shown on line 10 must equal the "Total liability for the guarter" shown on Form 941, line 15 or the "Total liability for the quarter" shown on Schedule B (Form 941).

 If you are a semiweekly depositor, you must complete Schedule B (Form 941).
-If you fail to CAUTION complete and submit Schedule B (Form 941), IRS will assert deposit penalties based on available information.
+If you fail to complete and submit Schedule B (Form 941), IRS will assert deposit penalties based on available information.